BoboHub/net_recon_tool-/README.md

-# net_recon_tool-
+# net_recon_tool:
 Network Recognisance Tool to allow for reconnaissance enabling users to passively or actively detect hosts on their network.
 The passive mode uses ARP traffic on a selected interface to detect IP and MAC address pairings.
-The Active mode sends ICMP requests to every host on the network and displays a list of addresses for which a reply was received
+The Active mode sends ICMP requests to every host on the network and displays a list of addresses for which a reply was received.

+# Usage:
+use: -h

+net_recon.py -i eth0 -a /OR/ net_recon.py --interface lo -p